dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**I'm not telling you it is going to be easy, I'm telling you it's going to be worth it.**
+**Live as if you were to die tomorrow.
+Learn as if you were to live forever.**

-Art Williams
+Mahatma Gandhi